jared-hughes/defcpu/README.md

 The script `validate-sources.sh` takes the hexadecimal bytes on the left of each file in `tests/disassembly/sources`, puts them in an ELF file (with defasm), then disassembles them with `gdb` (I couldn't get `objdump` to work).
 If it is ran as `validate-sources.sh apply` (which is automatic from `./make.sh apply`), then the sources get overwritten with the disassembly, so the script essentially behaves as ensuring the disassembly on the right is up-to-date with the hex source on the left.

 The script `test-disassembly.sh` is automated testing.
 It hooks into `defcpu dis` to verify that DefCPU gives the same disassembly as `gdb`.

-## Future correctness pass notes

-- `REX.W` prefix switching instructions.
-- Any `REX` prefix switching legacy to 64-bit mode instructions?
-- `REX` prefixes have 16 possible lower-4-bits.
-Test more possibilities (I typically only testedthe REX bytes `0x40` and `0x41`, but they go up to `0x4F`).

-## Tooling relevant for development

-`objdump` is great for giving the segments etc. of an ELF file with the `-x` flag, but it doesn't seem to disassemble (`-d`) the ELFs produced by DefAssembler. `readelf` works about as well as `objdump`.

-For quick things, https://defuse.ca/online-x86-assembler.htm is good for assembly/disassembling small bits of asm.
-Make sure to switch to x64 architecture.

-`gdb` can show disassembly with the `disassemble` command.
-For example, `disassemble /m 0x400000, +0x49` disassembles the 73 bytes starting at `0x400000`.

-`nm` is irrelevant because we tend to not have any symbols to deal with.